wren-lang/wren/doc/site/classes.markdown

 So, in the above example, we hit case #2 and it prints "Francis".
-Distinguishing self sends from outer variables based on the *case* of the first letter in the name probably seems crazy but it works surprisingly well.
+Distinguishing self sends from outer variables based on the *case* of the first letter in the name probably seems weird but it works surprisingly well.
 Method names are lowercase in Wren.
 Class names are capitalized.

 Most of the time, when you're in a method and want to access a name from outside